 … <Scroll to P157L25>

-In TB ranging measurement reporting phase, if R2I LMR reporting or I2R LMR reporting carries phase shift feedback, then the R2I LMR reporting or the I2R LMR reporting shall be immediate feedback.
+In TB ranging measurement reporting, any phase shift timestamps that are reported shall be reported immediately, i.e. not delayed.
+Any TOA timestamps that are reported shall be reported immediate or delayed as negotiated. (#5231)

 TGaz Editor: Change the text in Subclause 11.21.6.4.4.3 (Non-TB Ranging Measurement Reporting phase) as follows: